My Writing

 Here is a list of the articles I’ve written, for your interest and enjoyment.

-Although I’ve written about a wide variety of topics, I’m particularly interested in people who think outside the box and implement their ideas to address social and personal issues.
+I’m particularly interested in writing about people who think outside the box and whose innovative ideas address personal and social issues.

 A busy intersection in Edmonton has been dominated by homophobic street preachers for years.
 At the City’s Pride Corner, a group of queer counterprotesters is trying to drown out the hate.